top of page

 Their projects have toured to over 100 venues across 26 countries, with highlights including appearances at SXSW Texas, National Taichung Theatre in Taiwan, Perth International Arts Festival, the Barbican, Wales Millenium Centre, Macau Arts Festival and Hans Christian Andersen Museum among many, many others.

 Davy and Kristin's artistic influence extends globally, with their video sculptures showcased and available for acquisition at international art fairs and galleries such as Woolff Gallery London, Wanrooij Gallery Amsterdam, Muriel Guepin Gallery New York, and CJS Gallery Amsterdam.
-Studio McGuire are also associates of Ridley Scott Creative Group.

 Drawing on Davy’s background in theatre and Kristin’s career as a dancer for Cirque du Soleil and many other international companies, the couple love merging physical and digital worlds into beautiful immersive experiences.